xiaohuoni/react-native-dva-examples/README.md

 Fix "The Expo SDK requires Expo to run.
 It appears the native Expo modules are unavailable and this code is not running on Expo. " >.<

+Then I added a little bit of my own ideas.
+0..0